salman-abedin/bolt/README.md

 -  First, it will only work on linux.

--  Second, You have to modify two files in two different locations with no less than 5 lines.
+-  Second, You have to modify two files in two different locations with no less than 5 lines with root level shellscripting.
    I would much rather have you use a one liner like in my script and keep the overall script much more flexible.

 ## Other Projects